 Kremer told The Associated Press last week that he planned to pare down the bill to consider only violence or disorderly conduct, after critics said it was too vague to pass constitutional muster.
-But during the hearing, he said he’d alter the bill only “if need be.”
-He didn’t immediately respond to a message Thursday from the AP seeking clarification.
+Kremer appeared to back away from those plans during the hearing, saying he’d alter the bill “if need be.”
+But he wrote on Twitter hours later that he will amend the bill.

 Kremer said the legislation isn’t intended to promote speech that some people find “hateful, vile and disgusting.”
 But he said just because some people find it to be so doesn’t mean it should be censored.